AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

 Dynamically reducing image size is one of the most common tasks that Dynamic Media Image Serving performs.
 It involves specifying the size and, optionally, which downsampling mode is used to downscale the image.

-* For image sizing, the best and most straightforward approach is to use `&wid=<value>` and `&hei=<value>` or just `&hei=<value>`.
-These parameters automatically set the image width in accordance to the aspect ratio.
+* For image sizing, use `&wid=<value>` and `&hei=<value>`.
+These parameters automatically set the image width in accordance with the aspect ratio.
-* `&resMode=<value>` controls the algorithm used for downsampling.
+* `&resMode=<value>` Controls the algorithm used for downsampling.
 Start with `&resMode=sharp2`.
 This value provides the best image quality.
-While using the downsampling value `=bilin` is faster, it often results in the aliasing of artifacts.
+While using the downsampling value `bilin` is faster, it often results in aliasing artifacts.

-As a best practice for image sizing, use `&wid=<value>&hei=<value>&resMode=sharp2` or `&hei=<value>&resMode=sharp2`
+As a best practice for image sizing, use `&wid=<value>&hei=<value>&resMode=sharp2`. `&hei=<value>&resMode=sharp2`

 ## Best practices for image sharpening {#best-practices-for-image-sharpening}

-Image sharpening is the most complex aspect of controlling images on your website, and where many mistakes are made.
-Take the time to learn more about how sharpening and unsharp masking works in Adobe Dynamic Media Classic by referring to the following helpful resources:
+Image sharpening is the most complex aspect of controlling images on your website, and where many errors occur.
+To learn more about how sharpening and unsharp masking works in Adobe Dynamic Media Classic, refer to the following helpful resources:

 Best practices whitepaper in PDF called [Sharpen images in Adobe Dynamic Media Classic and on Image Server](/help/using/assets/s7_sharpening_images.pdf).

 <!-- Give a 404 See also [Sharpening an image with unsharp mask](https://helpx.adobe.com/photoshop/atv/cs6-tutorials/sharpening-an-image-with-unsharp-mask.html). -->

-With Adobe Dynamic Media Classic, you can sharpen images on ingestion, on delivery, or both.
-Usually, however, you sharpen images using only one method or the other, but not both.
-Sharpening images on delivery, on a URL, typically gives you the best results.
+In Adobe Dynamic Media Classic, you can sharpen images during ingestion, delivery, or both.
+Usually, however, you sharpen images using one method, but not both.
+Sharpening images on delivery through a URL typically gives you the best results.

 There are two image-sharpening methods that you can use:

-* Simple sharpening ( `&op_sharpen`): Similar to the sharpening filter used in Photoshop, simple sharpening applies basic sharpening to the final view of the image following dynamic resizing.
+* Simple sharpening ( `&op_sharpen`): Similar to the sharpening filter used in Adobe Photoshop, simple sharpening applies basic sharpening to the final view of the image following dynamic resizing.
 However, this method is not user-configurable.
-The best practice is avoiding the use of `&op_sharpen` unless required.
+The best practice is to avoid the use of `&op_sharpen` unless required.
 * Unsharp masking ( `&op_USM`): Unsharp masking is an industry standard filter for sharpening.
 The best practice is to sharpen images with unsharp masking following the guidelines below.
 Unsharp masking lets you control the following three parameters:

   * `&op_sharpen=amount,radius,threshold`